The First Amendment to the U.S. Constitution fully and uncompromisingly protects your right to free speech in California and in every other state.

 Everyone in the United States has a legal right to express an opinion, no matter how unpopular or offensive that opinion might be.

-Still, the law has always placed some reasonable restrictions on freedom of speech.
+As an assault and battery law firm, we know that the law has always placed some reasonable restrictions on freedom of speech.
 Slander and libel, for example, are against the law in all fifty states.

 And in the state of California, while your right to free speech fully protects the expression of your opinions, it does not extend to libel, slander, or threats of violence, and you may not intimidate another person with a threat of violence.